 Ocean Park Events

 Ocean Park is the Victorian village right next to Old Orchard.
-On July 4th, the Independence Day Parade steps off at 10 AM from Temple Ave at the Bell Tower.
+The Independence Day Parade steps off at 10 AM on July 4th from Temple Ave at the Bell Tower.
 A few days before: the Sand Sculpture Contest on the beach, usually July 3rd.

 The Car Show

 One of the largest car shows in New England, held in mid-September at the Chamber of Commerce on First Street.
 Muscle cars, hot rods, antiques, rare builds.
 Gates open at 6 AM.
-If you come in September, this is worth knowing about.
+If you're planning a September trip, this is worth factoring in.

 When to Visit

 July and August are full tilt.
-Everything is open, fireworks every week, beach packed on weekends.
-July is the driest month, averaging about three inches of rain for the whole month.
-Highs around 76 to 78 degrees.
+Everything open, weekly fireworks, beach packed on weekends.
+July averages about three inches of rain for the whole month and highs around 76 to 78 degrees.
+This is OOB at its most itself.

-September is the underrated pick.
-The water holds summer warmth better than you'd expect, often 60 to 65 degrees.
-Crowds drop after Labor Day.
-Most restaurants stay open.
-Hotel rates come down.
-The car show is in the middle of the month.
-If you want the beach without the chaos, September is your window.
+September is the pick we give to guests who want the beach without the chaos.
+Water holds summer warmth better than most people expect, often 60 to 65 degrees.
+Crowds drop hard after Labor Day.
+Most restaurants stay open, hotel rates come down.
+The Car Show lands in the middle of the month.
+It's a genuinely good time to visit and most people discover it by accident when the summer dates fill up.

 Parking

 Metered parking runs May 1 through Labor Day at $3 per hour.
-On summer weekends, by mid-afternoon every decent spot is gone.
+On summer weekends, every decent spot is gone by mid-afternoon.
 The Milliken Street lot is the local tip: steps from the beach, less jammed than the main downtown lots.
-Residential side streets north and south of the center sometimes have free unmetered parking, about a 10 to 15 minute walk to the pier.
+Residential side streets north and south of downtown sometimes have free unmetered parking, about a 10 to 15 minute walk to the pier.

-If you are staying with us in Saco, it is easier to drive in early, park, enjoy the beach, and head back before the afternoon parking situation develops.
+If you're staying with us in Saco, the move is to drive in early, park, enjoy the beach, and head back before the afternoon parking situation develops.